Danijel-Enoch/lemon-markets-submission/03-economics-and-token.md

   * Potential fee discounts for token holders
   * Staking rewards for protocol security and governance participation

 * **Economic Incentive:** The token creates a sustainable revenue model where utility and value are directly tied to DEX usage, ensuring alignment between token holders and protocol growth while rewarding early community members who contribute to platform development.
+Built on Zircuit's efficient infrastructure for optimal token performance.